 Manchaug Pond Overlook

-stay in the roadside overlook area.
-No climbing or sitting on the dry stone walls, no walking on the shed roof, nor entering the neighboring private driveways at the home, the private stables, or private gardens.
-Public parking is available just across the road at Waters Farm Living History Museum homestead, the red colonial house with white trim.
+DO NOT sit, stand, or climb the dry stone walls or fences, no walking on the shed roof, nor entering the neighboring private driveways at the home, the private stables, or private gardens.
+No vehicles are permitted on the overlook.
+Please carry out any trash and pick up after your pets.
+Public parking is available just across the road at Waters Farm Living History Museum homestead - the red colonial house with white trim.

 Of utmost importance is: